Kubernetes Developer Workshop

 Workshop sections & topics:

-Some familarity with Azure is required for sections 1 and 2, but after that the focus is on Kubernetes itself.
+Some familiarity with Azure is required for sections 1 and 2, but after that the focus is on Kubernetes itself.

 🍵 Optional Sections